 As you can see, company cultures can differ drastically.
 All types of organizational cultures have strengths, but the right culture for your company depends on your goals and core values.
 Cultivating your company culture takes time and won’t happen overnight.
 However, with a vision and consistent implementation effort, organizational change is totally possible.

 Regardless of which overall organizational structure your company fits into, one cohesive factor is that companies need to value their employees.
 One study found that 78% of workers quit because of lack of engagement, career advancement, or other factors that are considered regrettable turnover.
 Now this isn’t just for office workers, this goes for everyone.
 These results show that regardless of what organizational culture you choose to follow, the important thing to do is to make sure your employees feel valued above all else.
 Once you are able to establish a healthy, supportive, and positive working environment, you can then tailor your vision to focus on specific goals and your organizational structure.
 But remember, every company is different, which means you have to find what works best for you and your team.

 When revamping your organizational culture, think about the offerings that your employees will benefit most from.
 Should you implement incentives?
 Do you value innovative and creative thinkers?
-Whether you’re employees are working on an assembly line or are in an office building, it’s important that you are meeting their needs so they can perform their job to the best of their abilities.
+Whether your employees are working on an assembly line or are in an office building, it’s important that you are meeting their needs so they can perform their job to the best of their abilities.

 Glassdoor.
 Culture Over Cash?